ksimons/tributary/README.md

 The server will send back a LEAVE_BROADCAST command which is an acknowledgement that the broadast has been exited.

-### ICE_CANDIDATE
+### ICE_CANDIDATES

 A client (both broadcasting and receiving) sends this message to announce that is has one or more ICE candidates.

 Command properties:
-  * peer (string): the unique identifier of the remote peer that was provided in the JOIN_BROADCAST_RESPONSE message.
+  * peer (string): the unique identifier of the remote peer that was provided in the JOIN_BROADCAST_RECEIVED message.
   * candidates (array of JSON objects): the ICE candidates from the RTCPeerConnection.onicecandidate().

-The server will send back a ICE_CANDIDATE_RESPONSE to acknowlege that the remote peer has received the candidates.
+The server will send back a ICE_CANDIDATES_RECEIVED to acknowlege that the remote peer has received the candidates.

 ## Server-to-client commands